-- Geographical location; - Past performance (outputs/outcomes);

-- Past performance with DCA agreements, DCA ESG policies and rules, Federal/state/local laws, regulations, policies; - Compliance and past performance with Homeless Management Information System (HMIS) requirements.
-Family violence agencies must demonstrate performance through the HMIS comparable database designated by DCA; - Need based on data presented in the application, the local Homeless Point in Time (PIT) count, and any other relevant data, as determined by DCA; - Project strategy; - Organizational structure, operating processes, and capacity; - The extent to which the organization operates under the authority of a diversified, involved, volunteer, community-based board of directors; - Professional management; - The consistency of the organization's identity or its mission to the provision of homeless services; - The consistency to which the organization utilizes networks and partnerships within the community to avoid duplication of housing and services; - Participation in meetings and other activities of the appropriate local Continuums of Care; - Direct cash match provided for ESG activities; - The value of other non-cash contributions; - The priorities established by the local Continuum of Care; - Sound operating procedures, accounting policy and controls; - Organizational and financial policy, stability and capacity; and, - Location in an ESG entitlement jurisdiction which receives federal ESG funds directly from HUD.
-These jurisdictions include: City of Atlanta, Augusta-Richmond County, Macon-Bibb County, City of Savannah, Clayton County, Cobb County, DeKalb County, Fulton County, and Gwinnett County; - Participation in local Coordinated Entry efforts.
+- Geographical location; - Past performance (outputs/outcomes); - Past performance with DCA agreements, DCA ESG policies and rules, Federal/state/local laws, regulations, policies; - Compliance and past performance with Homeless Management Information System (HMIS) requirements.
+Family violence agencies must demonstrate performance through the HMIS comparable database designated by DCA; - Need based on data presented in the application, the local Homeless Point in Time (PIT) count, and any other relevant data, as determined by DCA; - Project strategy; - Organizational structure, operating processes, and capacity; - The extent to which the organization operates under the authority of a diversified, involved, volunteer, community-based board of directors; - Professional management; - The consistency of the organization's identity or its mission to the provision of homeless services; - The consistency to which the organization utilizes networks and partnerships within the community to avoid duplication of housing and services; - Participation in meetings and other activities of the appropriate local Continuums of Care: - Direct cash match provided for ESG activities; - The value of other non-cash contributions: - The priorities established by the local Continuum of Care; - Sound operating procedures, accounting policy and controls; - Organizational and financial policy, stability and capacity; and, - Location in an ESG entitlement jurisdiction which receives federal ESG funds directly from HUD.
+These jurisdictions include: City of Atlanta, Augusta-Richmond County, Macon-Bibb County, City of Savannah, Clayton County, Cobb County, DeKalb County, Fulton County, and Gwinnett County; - Participation in local Coordinated Entry efforts; - Organizations serving Domestic Violence and Youth populations; - For Emergency Shelter Projects, bed utilization rate and enrollment dates in HMIS and DV Comparable Database - Limiting the Case management and Housing Search and Placement line items to no more than 25% of the grant award amount.